bubuss2/CSInterviewResources/os-and-architecture.md

 books about site reliability engineering from Google, which explains the approach to reliability of complex systems at Google.

 [SRE books](https://sre.google/books/)

+### Books

+Andrew S. Tanenbaum - Modern Operating Systems

+an over 1000-page book that goes deeply into the mechanisms in OS's like CPU interrupts, memory...

+Andrew S. Tanenbaum - Computer Networks

+similar to above, but for computer networks